 Chapter 2 discusses the purpose of the NEMS Industrial Demand Module, detailing its objectives, input and output variables, and the relationship of the IDM to the other modules of NEMS.
-Chapter 3 describes the rationale behind the IDM design, providing insights into further assumptions used in the model.
-The first section in Chapter 4 provides an outline of the model.
-The second section in Chapter 4 provides a description of the principal model subroutines, including the key computations performed and key equations solved in each subroutine.
+Chapter 3 describes the rationale behind the IDM design, providing insights into further assumptions used in the module.
+The first section in Chapter 4 provides an outline of the module.
+The second section in Chapter 4 provides a description of the principal module subroutines, including the key computations performed and key equations solved in each subroutine.

 The appendixes to this report provide supporting documentation for the IDM.
-Appendix A is the model abstract.
-Appendix B lists the input data for AEO2016.
+Appendix A is the module abstract.
+Appendix B lists the input data for AEO2022.
 Appendix C provides industrial group descriptions.
-Appendix D is a bibliography of data sources and background materials used in model development.
+Appendix D is a bibliography of data sources and background materials used in module development.

-2. Model Purpose
+2. Module Purpose

-The National Energy Modeling System (NEMS) Industrial Demand Module (IDM) was designed to project industrial energy consumption by fuel type and industry as defined in the North American Industrial Classification System (NAICS).
-The IDM generates long-term (through the year 2050) projections of industrial sector energy demand as a component of the integrated NEMS.
+The National Energy Modeling System (NEMS) Industrial Demand Module (IDM) was designed to project industrial energy consumption by fuel type and industry as defined in the North American Industrial Classification System (NAICS).3 The IDM generates long-term projections of industrial sector energy demand as a component of the integrated NEMS, going from a base year of 2018 through 2050.
 From the other components of NEMS, the IDM receives fuel prices, employment data, and the value of shipments, which are expressed in 2012 dollars, for industrial activity.
 Based on the values of these variables, the IDM passes back to NEMS estimates of fuel consumption for 17 main fuels, including feedstocks and renewables (Figure 1) for each of 21 industry groups.
 The IDM projects energy consumption at the census region level; energy consumption is allocated to the census division-level based on the latest State Energy Data System (SEDS) data.